I picked up some tempting goodies from Forest Essentials, and decided to share what I purchased and my first impressions with these products.

 First Impression: The packaging is very convenient dropper style, and you only need to use very little – just a drop – for the under-eye area.
-Although this serum is expensive, it is comparable to other high end serums available in terms of price.
+Although this serum is expensive, it is comparable to other high end serums available in terms of price, with very effective ingredients.
 The serum itself is lightly scented and runny in texture.
 I like the fact that it illuminates the under eye area upon application – it has a bit of a gloss to it.
-I don’t expect the serum to completely eliminate my deep set under eye darkness, but I am hoping that continued usage of these amazing ingredients like banana flower, coffee bean, papaya, and potato starch will help to lighten the problem area.
+I don’t expect the serum to completely eliminate my deep set under eye darkness, but I am hoping that continued usage of these amazing ingredients like banana flower (helps in brightening), coffee bean (helps in de-puffing and lightening), papaya (active ingredient to help with smoothing and brightens), and potato starch (bleaching and reducing darkness) will help to lighten the problem area.

 Facial Tonic Mist Bela (US $10 | Rs.
 675)